Find out if you made this year’s naughty or nice list - NewsBreak

 Of course, not everyone will agree with where they landed this year.

-Those who disagree with their ranking can request a review and submit evidence through the Department of Christmas Affair’s website if they believe there’s been some kind of mistake or if there are extenuating circumstances that contributed to their “naughty behavior.”Desserts you can make with your kids this Christmas
+Those who disagree with their ranking can request a review and submit evidence through the Department of Christmas Affair’s website if they believe there’s been some kind of mistake or if there are extenuating circumstances that contributed to their “naughty behavior.”USPS Operation Santa gives people a chance to play Santa this Christmas

 Grounds for receiving the nice status include volunteering, being respectful to parents, being a friendly co-worker, making charitable donations and keeping a well-kept bedroom, among others.